Atticus29/portfolio/README.md

-# A bash script tool to help streamline creation of new websites for Epicodus
+# Projet Title
+Portfolio website

+# Date and version
-#### 8 Feb., 2017, v.1.0.0
+10 Feb., 2017, v.1.0.0

-#### By _Mark Fisher and Clifford Grimmell_
+# Author
+Mark Fisher

-## Description
+# Description

-This script takes three arguments from the user (repo name, parter 1 initials, and partner 2 initials), and uses those variables to create a directory with repo name, create a "css" subdirectory, create an "img" subdirectory, create a styles.css document in the css subdirectory, create an index.html document in the repo folder, initialized the folder as a git repo, executes `git pair` with partner 1's and partner 2's intials, adds everything, makes a first paired commit, and opens the directory in atom.
+A website that serves as the entry point for potential employers to see examples of my work and resume details.
+Currently contains three inter-connected pages: index.html (the landing site, which is unfortunately the least mature), projects.html (which showcases some choice repos.), and about.html (which contains employment and education details that are typically found in a resume)

-## Setup/Installation Requirements
+## Setup/Installation

+* This repository is meant to be viewed.
+It can be viewed [here](https://Atticus29.github.io/portfolio).

+### Or if you're in a weird mood and want to work on this even though you're not me:
+* Open your terminal
-* _clone this repo. (to your Desktop)_
+* Clone this repo. by typing, `git clone https://github.com/Atticus29/portfolio.git`
-* _open terminal_
-* _type_ `~/Desktop/websiteRepoSetup/./websiteRepoSetup.sh [yourRepoName] [partner1Initials] [partner2Initials]`
-* _enjoy_
+* Work, commit, and push changes.
+Issue a pull request for me.

 ## Known Bugs

-_There are no known bugs.
-I'd be interested to know if you find any._
+There are no known bugs.
+I'd be interested to know if you find any.

 ## Support and contact details

-_Please feel free to contact mark.aaron.fisher@gmail.com for questions_
+Please feel free to contact mark.aaron.fisher@gmail.com for questions.

-## Technologies Used
+## Technologies and tools Used

-_bash_
+* _bootstrap_
-_git_
+* _git_
+* _html_
+* _css_

 ### License

 *This software is licensed under the MIT license.*

-Copyright (c) 2017 Mark Fisher and Clifford Grimmell
+Copyright (c) 2017 Mark Fisher

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal